carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The ``llvm.stackprotectorcheck`` intrinsic compares ``guard`` against an already created stack protector and if they do not equal calls the ``__stack_chk_fail()`` function.
+The ``llvm.stackprotectorcheck`` intrinsic compares ``guard`` against an already created stack protector and if they are not equal calls the ``__stack_chk_fail()`` function.

 Arguments: